Veronica elliptica

 Veronica elliptica, synonym Hebe elliptica, is a plant of the family Plantaginaceae.
-It is native to New Zealand (including the Antipodean Islands and the Chatham Islands), south Argentina, south Chile and the Falkland Islands.
+It is native to New Zealand (including the Antipodean Islands and the Chatham Islands), Patagonia and the Falkland Islands.
 It is an evergreen, bushy shrub of 1 m or more in height, with green, oval leaves, 2–4 cm long.
 Flowers are white to pale mauve.

+Branches from plants of Veronica elliptica on Disappointment Island, Auckland Islands, New Zealand were used by the survivors of the shipwreck of the Dundonald to build a coracle and oars which they eventually used to successfully reach Auckland Island.